 Board of Directors

-Debbie (DJ) Mans, Owner and CEO
+Debbie (DJ) Mans, Founder and CEO

 I was volunteering at an animal shelter when a beautiful grey Mini Rex was dropped off in a tiny cage outside the door.
 Day after day I saw him sitting alone and looking defeated.
 Fast forward; he came home with me and I went to work researching and learning everything I could about caring for a domestic rabbit....
 I had much to learn.
 My boy Duke quickly became the furry love of my life and inspired me to do all I could for this beautiful species.